Justin7933/My-Alternate-Portfolio-Website/README.md

 # <a href="https://justin7933.github.io/My-Alternate-Portfolio-Website/" target="_blank">My Portfolio Website</a>

 My Portfolio Website
 *I had messaged Mike about this assignment.
 I found a template that I really liked and used it for this assigment.
-I asked Mike if I could use it and he said that is fine with him.
+I asked Mike if I could use it and he said that is fine with him.*

-Technolgies used during this was html,css,bootstrao, javascript,fontAwesome, and google drive.
+Technolgies used during this was html,css,bootstrap, javascript,fontAwesome, and google drive.